Krayt78/rust-journey/chapters/01_fundamentals/04_functions/README.md

 # Functions in Rust

-Functions are essential building blocks in Rust.
-They allow you to divide your code into reusable, manageable pieces.
-This section will teach you how to define and use functions effectively in Rust.
+Functions are the primary way we organize code in Rust.
+They allow us to group code, make it reusable, and give names to blocks of functionality.

+## Corresponding Section in the Rust Book

+This section corresponds to [Chapter 3.3: Functions](https://doc.rust-lang.org/book/ch03-03-how-functions-work.html) in the official Rust Book.

 ## Key Concepts